CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

         - make sure last epoch checkpoint is loaded correctly :heavy_check_mark:

-        - bad predictions (only predicts 0, 9, or 10) :o:
+        - fix bad predictions (only predicts 0, 9, or 10) :heavy_check_mark:
             - try to add ensemble views and spatial crop back in to aggregate probs for each frame and improve classification
             - change proposal generation method